• Skip to main content

 Nevertheless, in New York’s Sing Sing prison, Bozella was a model prisoner.

-Boxing saved Dewey Bozella’s life and serves as a remarkable reminder that when the chips are down, never give up on yourself.
+Boxing saved Dewey Bozella’s life and is a remarkable reminder that when the chips are down, never give up on yourself.

 What’s Next

-If you are struggling because of obesity or depression, you need to push yourself to take up at least one physical activity.
+If you are struggling with obesity or depression, you must push yourself to take up at least one physical activity.

-By doing this, you can begin to move past your depression, which paralyzes you physically.
+By doing this, you can move past your depression, which paralyzes you physically.

 While there are many sports to choose from, I recommend the deadlift.